CheboluGayatri/CheboluGayatri/README.md

 # About Me

-AI Engineer passionate about building intelligent systems using Artificial Intelligence, Machine Learning, Natural Language Processing, Generative AI, and Large Language Models.

-I recently completed my B.Tech in Computer Science & Engineering (Artificial Intelligence) and have gained hands-on experience through AI-focused internships, real-world machine learning projects, and LLM-powered applications.

-My focus is on building scalable AI solutions that solve practical business challenges through intelligent automation, predictive analytics, conversational AI, and software engineering.
+Recent Computer Science & Artificial Intelligence graduate passionate about AI, Machine Learning, and intelligent systems.
+Through academic projects and internships, I gained hands-on experience building AI/ML solutions and applying technology to real-world problems.
+Seeking an AI/ML Engineer opportunity where I can learn from experienced professionals, contribute to impactful projects, and grow while building innovative AI-driven solutions.

 ### Open To